1

 Takeback Program

-Through the new Takeback Program, CDPHE will now pay eligible Colorado fire departments to take unspent firefighting foam containing PFAS out of service and safely store it until we know of a safe disposal method and can collect it for transport and safe disposal.
+The Takeback Program pays eligible Colorado fire departments and commercial service airports to take unspent firefighting foam containing PFAS out of service and store it until we can safely dispose of it.

 Learn more

-The CDC and the Agency for Toxic Substances and Disease Registry (ATSDR) completed an Exposure Assessment of people living near Peterson Air Force Base in El Paso County, Colorado.
+The Centers for Disease Control and Prevention (CDC) and the Agency for Toxic Substances and Disease Registry (ATSDR) completed an exposure assessment of people living near Peterson Air Force Base in El Paso County, Colorado.

 Learn more